- How to ask your friend if they are okay – use the script to help your students have a conversation

 Cybermarvel resources

-As a part of the department’s Cybermarvel Online Safety Awareness month in October 2021, we collated resources for teachers.
+As a part of the department’s Cybermarvel Online Safety Awareness program, we have collated resources for teachers.
 A small section is relevant to addressing cyberbullying in schools.

 Educators can use these as they see fit for their students.